JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 })
 ```

-As a result, your Command Line build step will run a custom script with the body specified in `scripts\simple.sh`.
+As a result, your Command Line build step will run a custom script with the body specified in `scripts\test.sh`.

 ### New URL of Settings VCS Root (Non portable format)